Understanding call reporting

 Note that call reporting doesn’t change how often your ad is served or the order that your ad appears on Google.

 Where it's available

-Call reporting is currently available in Australia, France, Germany, Ireland, Italy, Poland, Spain, the UK, and the U.S.
+Call reporting is currently available in Australia, France, Germany, Ireland, Italy, Mexico, Poland, Russia, South Africa, Spain, the UK, and the U.S.